Unified Patent Court

 Available through CIPA, Nottingham Law School, CPD Training (UK) and, potentially, others

-Their predecessors, issued by CIPA and ITMA, are passported into Higher Courts Litigation Certificates
+Their predecessors, issued by CIPA and ITMA (now CITMA), are passported into Higher Courts Litigation Certificates

 These are available since 2013 through various course providers.